 Fellowships: The Grant Wood Art Colony can house up to seven artists-in-residence.
 Currently, three Fellows reside in the Colony houses—Painting and Drawing, Printmaking, and Interdisciplinary Performance.
 The Grant Wood Art Colony National Advisory Board intends to maximize this number in the next ten years.

-Public Art: The Colony seeks to establish a Public Art Fellowship for the 2016-17 academic year.
+Public Art: The Colony seeks to establish a Public Art Fellowship.
 In 1934, Grant Wood was appointed head of the Public Works of Art Project for Iowa.
 This appointment led to Wood’s eventual hiring as an associate professor in the art department at the University of Iowa.
 The Office of Outreach & Engagement has received more requests for public visual art in Iowa communities than the current University resources can fulfill.
 Additionally, students will enhance their curricula vitae with real-world experience.
 This Fellowship will honor Wood’s career in public art, provide tangible benefit to communities across Iowa, and create opportunities for the next generation of artists.
-The Fellowship is modeled like the existing Fellowships: teach one class per semester and provide campus and public engagement opportunities ($60,000/year or $1.4 million to endow)
+The Fellowship is modeled like the existing Fellowships: teach one class per semester and provide campus and public engagement opportunities.
+Fellows will also complete one major work in an Iowa community during the residency. ($80,000/year or $1.6 million to endow)

 Art History: Advancing research into the life, times, and legacy of Grant Wood is a long-term goal of the Grant Wood Art Colony.
 This Fellow would conduct such research and assist with the biennial Grant Wood symposium.
 The Fellow would reside in the Colony from the summer through the fall of 2016 and have no instructional responsibility. ($5,000/year)

-Grant Wood Prize: Provide scholarships for outstanding Iowa high school artists to attend the Belin-Blank Center Scholars Institute.
+Grant Wood Prize: Provide scholarships for outstanding Iowa high school artists to attend the Belin-Blank Center Summer Art Residency.
 Grant Wood was passionate about promoting young peoples' creative pursuits.
 Students travel from across the country to attend the Institute, receive university-level instruction, and exchange ideas.
-Three outstanding artists will be selected from thousands of applicants for this honor. ($700)
+Three outstanding artists will be selected from thousands of applicants for this honor. ($1500)

 How to give